openactive/stripe-extension/header.md

 It is based on the [Integrated Payments example](https://openactive.io/open-booking-api/EditorsDraft/1.0CR3/#extension-example-integrated-payments) in the Open Booking API specification, and Stripe's own [best practices](https://stripe.com/docs/payments/payment-intents#best-practices).

 Please note:
 - As per the Open Booking API specification, this extension should be implemented as an optional feature for Brokers that require it.
-Full conformance to the Open Booking API specification cannot be reached if all Brokers MUST use the extension to interact with the API.
+Full conformance to the Open Booking API specification cannot be reached by a Booking System if all Brokers MUST use the extension to interact with the API.
 This is because enforcing a single payment provider severely limits the available use cases and business models within the OpenActive ecosystem.
-- This extension cannot be integrated into the Open Booking API as it is vendor-specific, and hence it is not appropriate within the core of an open standard.
+- This extension cannot be integrated into the Open Booking API specification itself as it is vendor-specific, and hence it is not appropriate within the core of an open standard.

 Additionally note that [Payment reconciliation detail validation](https://openactive.io/open-booking-api/EditorsDraft/1.0CR3/#payment-reconciliation-detail-validation) cannot be used in conjunction with this Stripe extension, as reconciliation is handled entirely by the Booking System in this case.